The Evolution of Data Publishing

 Accuracy becomes automatic, and search notices.
 The system updates content because the underlying data changed, not to game a timestamp.
 Google distinguishes between real updates with new information and superficial date changes.
 Content that stays accurate earns freshness signals as a byproduct.
 The goal is truth; the ranking benefit follows.

 AI systems cite maintained sources.
 Recency has become the default proxy for reliability.
-An AI system can't verify whether a statistic is still true, but it can see when content was last updated.
+An AI system cannot verify whether a statistic is still true, but it can see when content was last updated.
 Unmaintained data content is disappearing from the systems that determine how people discover information.
-Not penalized.
-Deprioritized.

 Trust follows consistency.
-Readers don't check when a chart was last updated.
+Readers do not check when a chart was last updated.
 But they notice when data feels current.
 When predictions align with reality.
 When a source provides accurate information over time.
-Authority isn't built by a single chart.
-It's built by a pattern of reliability, and that pattern is now visible on the Pulse timeline, where every data shift, claim update, and content rewrite is logged as a beat.
+Authority is built from a pattern of reliability, and that pattern is now visible on the Pulse timeline, where every data shift, claim update, and content rewrite is logged as a beat.

 Where does your team fall today?